Have you been injured in an accident?

 Although some research suggests commercial drivers tend to be safer than the average driver, the consequences can still be severe even when truck drivers are not at fault or are not completely at fault for collisions.
 Recent statistics have shown that truck-related fatalities have increased.
 It is little wonder that studies on driver attitudes find that the mere presence of a commercial truck on the road prompts other drivers to think they are more likely to be in danger while driving.

-Gluckstein Lawyers’ truck accident team has a track record for getting our clients results and a reputation for skillful case management.
+Our truck accident attorneys have a track record for getting our clients results and a reputation for skillful case management.
 Trust us to advocate for you and your loved ones when you need it the most.

 From big rigs to smaller commercial trucks, accidents involving these commercial vehicles can occur in a variety of ways.
 Among the more common types of accident are: